oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

     ├── java
     │   └── com
     │       └── demo
+    │           ├── ApiServlet.java // API protected by filter
     │           ├── CallbackServlet.java  // OIDC callback handler
+    │           ├── JwtFilter.java  // Verifies JWT and secures ApiServlet
+    │           ├── OidcConfig.java  // Loads oidc.properties
     │           ├── ProtectedServlet.java  // OIDC-handling servlet endpoint
-    │           ├── PublicServlet.java  // Public endpoint
+    │           └── PublicServlet.java  // Public endpoint
-    │           ├── JwtFilter.java  // Verifies JWT and secures ApiServlet
-    │           ├── ApiServlet.java // API protected by filter
-    │           └── OpenIdConfig.java  // Loads openid.properties
     ├── resources
-    │   ├── logging.properties  // Simple console logging configuration
     │   ├── META-INF
     │   │   ├── beans.xml  // Declare some provided dependencies for deployment
     │   │   └── MANIFEST.MF  // Configure CDI (Contexts and Dependency Injection)
+    │   ├── logging.properties  // Simple console logging configuration
-    │   └── openid.properties  // OpenID config properties
+    │   └── oidc.properties  // OpenID Connect config properties
     └── webapp
         └── WEB-INF
             └── jboss-web.xml  // Configures context root to '/'
 ```

-When the application loads, the OpenID properties are loaded from `openid.properties` by the `OpenIDConfig` class.
+When the application loads, the OpenID Connect properties are loaded from `oidc.properties` by the `OidcConfig` class.
 These values are used by the `JwtFilter` to create the class that verifies JSON Web Tokens.
 These properties are also used by the `ProtectedServlet` in the `@OpenIdAuthenticationMechanismDefinition` annotation to configure OIDC.

 The `jboss-web.xml` file is simply used to change the context root to `/`.